 In this course, we will investigate a fundamental human question: what is happiness, and what do we need to attain it?
-Is happiness largely in our own control or does it crucially depend on external circumstances, such as wealth or the culture we are part of?
-Are pleasure or subjective satisfaction with one’s life sufficient to attain happiness, or do objective values play a larger role?
-What constitutes a meaningful life, and how is meaning related to happiness?
-To reflect on such questions, we will investigate the arguments of philosophers, psychologists, and economists.
-The goal of our inquiry is not so much to arrive at definitive answers to the question what happiness consists of but to critically reflect on this everyday concept from different angles.
+Is happiness primarily about being satisfied with our lives or does it consist in fulfilling our emotional aspirations or in having a positive balance of pleasure over pain?
+Is happiness an all-encompassing goal, or can it conflict with other considerations such as meaning, morality, or authenticity?
+If so, how do we address such conflicts?
+To reflect on this set of questions about happiness and well-being, we will investigate the arguments of philosophers, psychologists, and cultural critics.
+The goal of our inquiry is not so much to arrive at a fixed answers but to critically reflect on the concept of happiness from different angles.
 In addition to investigating the topic of happiness, this course will serve as an introduction to the craft of writing and critical thinking.
-We will begin by analyzing the basic building blocks of an academic argument and discuss strategies to help you construct a well-reasoned argument, respond to other writers’ arguments, and anticipate objections.
-Next, we will discuss the structural elements of an effective research paper, with particular attention to strategies for revising your first draft.
-After the break, we will focus on the craft of research.
-We will discuss how to generate a significant research question as well as how to identify, evaluate, and use sources to support your own argument.
+We will begin by analysing the basic elements of academic writing and discuss strategies to help you construct a well-reasoned argument, respond to other writers’ claims, and anticipate objections.
+Subsequently, we will discuss the structural elements of an effective research paper, with particular attention to strategies for revising your first draft.
+After the mid-semester break, we will discuss how to generate a significant research question and how to identify, evaluate, and use sources to support your own argument.

 Since this course aims to help you hone your writing and critical thinking skills, we will spend much of our time discussing strategies for becoming a better reader and writer.
 In addition to peer writing workshops, one-on-one writing conferences, and oral presentations, which will take up an entire class session, we will discuss a writing-related topic during the first half of each class.
 During the second half, we will discuss the assigned readings, guided primarily by student questions and responses.

 By the end of this course, you will be able to: